First/last frost dates in Northern England and Scotland

-Just when you think summer’s round the corner, a blast of Arctic air can ruin a gardener’s plans.
+Just when you think summer’s around the corner, a blast of Arctic air can ruin a gardener’s plans.

 Get the fleece ready for any fruit trees in blossom; take in any plants you’re hardening off and anything slightly tender.